Skip to main content

 • Medication

-Figure 1: Typical severe hyperhidrosis of the hands
+Typical severe hyperhidrosis of the hands

 These medical therapies have varied success rates.
 Medication is very successful but has significant side effects and many contra-indications and should be carefully considered if at all.
 Whilst local injections are also successful, the effect is only temporary.